ess-dmsc/vmm-sdat/analysis/README.md

 3. Get the event tree from the file: TTree *t = f.Get<TTree>("clusters_detector")
 4. Create the selector script: t->MakeSelector("VMM3a_analysis")
 5. The last command creates two files, VMM3a_analysis.C, VMM3a_analysis.h
 6. Add the plot that you want to create to the script.
 ATTENTION: In the example provided in the analysis folder, this has already been done!!

 So you need just to call the analysis script from your tree:
-7. Execute the script from the root prompt: t->Process("VMM3a_analysis.C++")
+1. At the command line: root example.root
+2. In root: clusters_detector->Process("VMM3a_analysis.C++")

 ### Analysis with compiled root script
 In the CMakeList.txt in the main directory, the example executable accessTree is created.